Business Name Trademark Search: Everything You Need to Know

 No, you’ll want to run partial name searches too, to ensure you have exhausted all of the searches.
 For example, there could be someone using a similar trademarked name.
 Once you register your name, assuming you didn’t run a search, the person who has been using the similar name may contest your trademark.
 Due to the common law trademark rights, that person may be able to prevent you from using the name you want to use.
 This could also lead to a potential lawsuit down the line if you don’t stop using that name.

 2. Why do I need to perform a trademark search?

 You want to run complex searches to avoid potential future infringement legal suits.

 A preliminary trademark search is conducted before you choose whether or not to spend the time and money on protecting your mark.

 If you need help with running a business name trademark search, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.